codingple/FilmPost/README.md

 # FilmPost
-#### A program memorizing text like Post-it on web browser written by HTML, JS, CSS
+#### A program memorizing text like Post-it or drawing on web browser written by HTML, JS, CSS

 ### Description
 This is a Post-it program on web browser.
 With a frame which is able to be moved by dragging, you can write some text or draw something.
 This "Post-it" can be added or removed, and saved or loaded from _**local storage**_ as well.
 Finally, this program loads and shows a URL, including image, textfile, pdf, to need for your memorizing.

 ### Usage
+Execute _post.html_

 * **New_Post**
 "Drag" this button into the memo pad to create a new text memo.